poulpix/PXGoogleDirections/Sample-Carthage/Carthage/Checkouts/PXGoogleDirections/Sample-Carthage/Carthage/Checkouts/PXGoogleDirections/README.md

   * your project's root directory,
   * the PXGoogleDirections submodule's root directory (e.g. `Frameworks/External/PXGoogleDirections`).
 6. Open Xcode with your project.xcworkspace and build the PXGoogleDirections target, then your app's target.
 Everything should build properly.

+## 💣 Known issues
+Depending on your setup, you might see one or several of these known issues:

+- Lots of messages like these at runtime (usually application startup): `Class GMSxxx_whatever is implemented in both (name of your app) and (reference to PXGoogleDirections framework).
+One of the two will be used.
+Which one is undefined.`
+  This is because with Carthage or Cocoapods you usually have two versions of the Google Maps iOS SDK : the one that has been linked with the PXGoogleDirections library, and the one you will be forced to link against in your own application if you wish to use it explicitly.
+From what I've seen, there is no real impact to these warnings as long as both versions are equivalent.
+They only pollute your output console at runtime.
+- Messages like these at runtime (usually when showing a Google Maps view): `Main Thread Checker: UI API called on a background thread: -[UIApplication setNetworkActivityIndicatorVisible:]`
+  This behavior is new to Xcode 9, and it seems like the culprit is the Google Maps iOS SDK itself, not the sample app provided with the library.
+These messages are not really harmful, but they are not sane either.
+If you find a solution, please PM me!

 ## 🙏🏻 Credit
 - Some portions of code inspired by [OpenInGoogleMaps-iOS](https://github.com/googlemaps/OpenInGoogleMaps-iOS), from the Google Maps team.